LeAyush98/social_media_app/README.md

 ### Postman Collection

-Use the provided Postman collection to test the API endpoints.
+Postman collection is provided in the parent folder.
 Import the collection into Postman and follow the included examples to interact with the API.

 ### Notes